kxh001/kxh001.github.io/_pages/about.md

 Before joining UCR, my focus was on EEG data analysis within Brain-Computer Interface (BCI) 🧠 technology, merging neuroscience with computer science.
 I'm a foodie living at SoCal and love sketching 🎨🖌 and visiting museums 🏛️.

-> 💼 <span style="color:coral">I'm currently on the job market for roles about Diffusion Models or Vision Language Models.</span>
+> 💼 <span style="color:coral">I'm currently on the job market for Machine Learning research roles about Diffusion Models.</span>